Photo of Joe T. Sylve

 File System Tree

-Sealed Volumes can ensure integrity by hashing the contents of their File System Trees.
+Sealed Volumes verify integrity by hashing the contents of their File System Trees.
 This hashing necessitates some slight differences to the B-Tree.
 These modified B-Trees can be identified by the BTREE_HASHED and BTREE_NOHEADER flags being set in their B-Tree Info.

 In standard B-Trees, non-leaf nodes store the object identifier of their children in the value-half of their entries.
 “Hashed” B-Trees instead use btn_index_node_val_t structures for this purpose, which store the cryptographic hash of the child node’s contents along with its identifier.
 Hashed nodes are also stored as headerless objects, with their 32-byte header being zeroed out.